Displayr/flipGeoData/README.md

 latitude, longitude, and administrative regions for several world regions.
 Currently supported regions are Australia, Canada, Europe, New Zealand, the United Kingdom, and the United States.
-Additionally. functions to parse geographic textual data and convert it to other types; e.g. places to postcodes.
+Includes functions to parse geographic textual data and convert it to other types; e.g. places to postcodes.

 To install from GitHub: